SurajMandal14/portal-app/README.md

     -   For cross-component state or more complex scenarios, React Context API is used (e.g., `StudentDataContext`).
     -   Data fetching from server actions is typically done via `async/await` calls within client components or passed as props from Server Components.
 -   **Forms:** React Hook Form (`react-hook-form`) is used for managing form state, validation (with Zod via `@hookform/resolvers/zod`), and submission.
 -   **User Session on Client:** After login, user information (role, name, email, IDs) is stored in `localStorage`.
 The `Header` component and individual dashboard pages read this information to tailor the UI and navigation.
-The Header dynamically shows the school name for affiliated users or "Scholr" for Super Admins.
+The Header dynamically shows the school logo for affiliated users or "Scholr" for Super Admins.

 ## Key Workflows (High-Level)

 1.  **User Authentication:**
-    -   User enters credentials on the login page (`/src/app/page.tsx` -> `LoginForm`).
+    -   User enters credentials (email/admission no. & password) on the login page (`/src/app/page.tsx` -> `LoginForm`).
     -   `loginUser` server action validates credentials against the MongoDB `users` collection.
+Email check is case-sensitive.
     -   On success, user data is stored in `localStorage`, and the user is redirected to their role-specific dashboard.

 2.  **School & Fee Structure Management (Super Admin):**
-    -   Super Admin creates/edits schools (`/super-admin/schools`).
+    -   Super Admin creates/edits schools (`/super-admin/schools`), including setting if students can view published reports.
-    -   Defines term-wise tuition fees per class.
-    -   Defines term-wise bus fees per location and class category.
+    -   Defines term-wise tuition fees per class and bus fees per location/category.
     -   Assigns School Administrators (`/super-admin/users`).
     -   Applies student-specific fee concessions (`/super-admin/concessions`).

 3.  **User Management (School Admin):**
-    -   School Admin manages teachers and students for their assigned school (`/admin/users`).
+    -   School Admin manages teachers and students for their school (`/admin/users`).
-    -   When creating a student:
-        - Selects class; tuition fee is auto-calculated based on Super Admin's setup.
-        - Optionally enables bus transport, selects route/category; bus fee is auto-calculated.
-        - Student's `classId`, `busRouteLocation`, `busClassCategory` are stored.
+    -   Student creation includes name, email, password, admission ID, class, optional bus transport details, and other personal details (father's name, mother's name, DOB, etc.).
     -   Data is saved via server actions, linking users to the admin's `schoolId`.

-4.  **Attendance:**
+4.  **Marks Entry (Teacher):**
-    -   **Teacher:** Marks attendance (`/teacher/attendance`) for students in their assigned class.
-Data is submitted via `submitAttendance` server action to the `attendances` collection.
-    -   **Admin/Student:** View attendance records/summaries fetched by relevant server actions.
+    -   Teachers enter marks for various assessments, including detailed tool-wise marks for Formative Assessments (e.g., FA1-Tool1, FA1-Tool2), for students in their assigned subjects/classes.

-5.  **Fees (Payment & Viewing):**
+5.  **Report Card Generation & Publishing (Admin):**
-    -   **Admin:** Records fee payments (`/admin/fees`) for students.
-System calculates due amount considering tuition, bus fees (from student's assigned class/route), and any concessions.
-Generates receipts.
-    -   **Student:** Views their fee payment history (`/student/fees`), total due, and applied concessions.
+    -   Admin navigates to report card generation (e.g., `/admin/reports/generate-cbse-state`).
+    -   Loads student data using Admission ID.
+    -   Report card form populates with student details and marks entered by teachers (Admin view is read-only for marks).
+    -   Admin saves the report card (initial save marks it as "Not Published").
+    -   Admin can then explicitly "Publish" or "Unpublish" the saved report card.

-6.  **Report Card Generation (CBSE State Pattern):**
+6.  **Student Report Card Viewing:**
-    -   **Admin:** Navigates to `/admin/reports/generate-cbse-state`.
+    -   Students navigate to their "Exam Results" page.
-    -   Enters student details, marks, and attendance.
-    -   Saves report card via `saveReportCard` server action to the `report_cards` collection.
+    -   They can only view their report card if:
+        1. The School Admin has enabled the school-wide setting "Allow Students To View Published Reports" (in `/admin/settings`).
+        2. The specific report card for the student and academic year has been marked as "Published" by an Admin.

 ## Getting Started